rpgreview/papersandpaychecks/pnp.md

 | Stealth	| +1 to +4 | +1		| +2	    | +4 to +7   |
 | Perception    | +1 to +4 | +1         |           | +2 to +5   |

 The reduction in the chimps intimidation and the increase in their stealth skills is due to the relative difference between their relatively small size and significant strength.
+A second successful physical attack from a chimpanzee will do double damage, indicating a bite with its large and sharp canines.

 *A Chimpanzee story*